NVIDIA/cuda-quantum/docs/sphinx/install.rst

   **Use case**:

   (1) Using the CUDA Quantum Docker image on systems that have a different MPI implementation.
-  For instance, supercomputing centers often have a vendor-optimized MPI library pre-installed on their system, which need to be swapped with the MPI library in the Docker image at runtime.
+  For instance, HPC data centers often have a vendor-optimized MPI library pre-installed on their system, which need to be swapped with the MPI library in the Docker image at runtime.
   With manual activation, a custom CUDA Quantum MPI plugin can be built against the system MPI library, guaranteeing runtime compatibility when MPI injection into the container occurs.